Biomedical Engineering

 Admission to the M.S. in Biomedical Engineering program is based on the following factors: grade point average of 3.0 or higher on a scale of 4.0 on approximately the last 60 credit hours of undergraduate coursework, class ranking, and faculty recommendation letters.

-GRE scores are not required for admission.
-However, out-of-state or international students whose GRE Verbal score or Quantitative score percentile is 80% or higher will have the advantage of paying in-state graduate tuition rate.
-Also, GRE scores, especially Quantitative, may be considered for fellowships, assistantships, or scholarships.
-The minimum TOEFL score requirement for international applicants is 550 (paper based) or 80 (computer based).
-The application fee for all applicants, and any other documentation specifically required for international students will be in accordance to the requirements of the Graduate School.
+See https://tuition.siuc.edu/highachievers2.html Also, GRE scores, especially Quantitative, may be considered for fellowships, assistantships, or scholarships.
+The minimum TOEFL score requirement for international applicants is 550 (paper-based) or 80 (computer-based).
+The application fee and any other documentation specifically required for international students will be in accordance with the requirements of the Graduate School.

 Curriculum

-The program requires a total of 30 hours of graduate-level credit.
+The Master of Science (M.S.) in Biomedical Engineering program requires a total of 30 hours of graduate-level credit.
 For the non-thesis track, at least 6 credit hours must be in BME 500-level courses that do not have significant overlap/similarity with BME 400-level courses, as stated in their catalog description.
 At least 18 credit hours must be selected from the BME courses.
 BME 592 and ECE 580 (seminar) will not count towards the degree.
 The remaining courses can be selected from the BME or ECE 500-level courses.
 Six credit hours of thesis (BME 599) are required for the thesis track.
 At least 18 credit hours must be selected from the BME courses.
 The remaining courses can be selected from the BME or ECE 500-level courses.
 A maximum of three credit hours of BME 592 could be counted towards the degree requirements.
 ECE 580 (seminar) will not count towards the degree.
 Students in this track will develop a program of study in consultation with their thesis advisor/committee.
 For both non-thesis and thesis tracks, with the approval of the School, a maximum of 3 online/distance education credit hours offered by the School, and a maximum of 6 credit hours from academic units outside the school may be applied towards the degree.

 Retention